 2.1 Pick the Right Hosting

-- Type of hosting – Educate yourself on the differences between shared, VPS, cloud, dedicated, and managed WordPress hosting.
-That way, you can choose what is most suitable.
+- Type of hosting: Understand the differences between shared, VPS, cloud, dedicated, and managed WordPress hosting.
+Pick what fits your store’s size and growth plans.

 If you are looking for a reliable hosting provider in Germany, a great start is dogado hosting.
 For regions outside of Germany, check out one.com.